rehierl/node-tree-outliner/3-basic-design/3-9-1-implicit-associations.md

 current section.
 After that, the declared section is the new current section.

-Note that it is not possible to bypass this loop in order to improve the performance by "skipping some of the ancestor section".
+Note that it is not possible to bypass this loop in order to improve the performance by "skipping some of the ancestor sections".
 That is, because ...

 * (1) any open section can itself be a forced subsection of its ancestor sections (e.g. `s3` in case of entering `n4`).
 If there is even one such